-Maybe you have the opposite problem, and have some curtains you love – but they’re a bit too long.
+Are your curtains too long, and do you know how to sew?
 Meg from Green with Décor has some handy tips on how to hem the curtains AND add a liner.

 Did you know you can make curtains out of (almost) any fabric you want?
 Amanda from A Crafted Passion has a tutorial to make curtains for non-sewers… and it kind of looks easy…

-DIY Curtain Rod
+Cheap DIY Curtain Rod

 Heather from Craft and Tell has instructions for a DIY curtain rod – and you won’t believe how easy it is to make!
 Think about the possibilities (imagine little animals on the ends for a kid’s room!) and you’ll never go back to “real” curtain rods again.

 Were those some easy DIY curtain hacks or what?!
 I’m actually really interested in trying those DIY curtain rods.
 You could easily spray paint the conduit any colour too!

 Curtains can definitely be a fun way to decorate and enhance a room, but there’s no need to spend a fortune (just don’t forget to hang them high!).